KDE/documentation-develop-kde-org/content/hig/displaying_content.md

 - Tabs span the available width
 - Tabs show visible close buttons

 **Immutable** tabs are not modifiable by the user.
 They are for grouping settings or Contextual Toolview pages, and implemented with [Kirigami.NavigationTabBar](https://api.kde.org/qml-org-kde-kirigami-navigationtabbar.html).
 This control can be located above or below its view, depending on what makes the most visual sense.
 Make sure every page has unique controls and content.
+In QtWidgets applications, set QTabBars with immutable contents to [expanding](https://doc.qt.io/qt-6/qtabbar.html#expanding-prop), and the containing QTabWidget to [documentMode](https://doc.qt.io/qt-6/qtabwidget.html#documentMode-prop).

 Regardless of the type chosen, all tabbed views should hide the tab bar when there's only one tab and implement standard keyboard shortcuts for switching with [KStandardShortcut](https://api.kde.org/kstandardshortcut.html).